fergusyyang/cse15l-lab-reports/index.md

 # Lab Report Week 5

-In this week 5 lab report, I will give 9 command-line examples and explain how to use them.
+In this week 5 lab report, I will give 9 command-line examples and explain how I used them.

 ## Example 1